TrillNicky02/Juicy-Brick-Breaker/README.md

 From the original Game this is what i added in this project
 * The game has 3 differnt Levels.
 * I replaced the Balls and Paddle with others I created.
-* I  to created special effects to  briefly highlight the Ball and Paddle when collisions occur
+* I created special effects to  briefly highlight the Ball and Paddle when collisions occur
 * I created UI Themes for the project, improved the typeface, created themes to improve the Menus and HUD
 * I added particles to the game.
 * I replaced the original white rectangles  for the Bricks with nice colored brick sprites and used different Bricks for different point values.